chiggyb/QuizMasters/README.md

 Objective

-ï	Create and host a Quizmaster Website.
+‚Ä¢	Create and host a Quizmaster Website.
 Website will have different categories to take up the quiz.
-For example: Technology, Entertainment, Politics etc. ï	User Can Host a custom built quiz only for those who are authorized to take it. ï 	The quiz will be judeged on the number of correct answers given in the lowest amount of time. ï	User can select any category of his interest and start a quiz.
-User has to clear all the rounds to win the ìQuiz Masterî title. ï	Quiz can be taken on the website or using the Quiz Master Mobile friendly website.
+For example: Technology, Entertainment, Politics etc.

+‚Ä¢	User Can Host a custom built quiz only for those who are authorized to take it.

+‚Ä¢ 	The quiz will be judeged on the number of correct answers given in the lowest amount of time.

+‚Ä¢	User can select any category of his interest and start a quiz.
+User has to clear all the rounds to win the ‚ÄúQuiz Master‚Äù title.

+‚Ä¢	Quiz can be taken on the website or using the Quiz Master Mobile friendly website.

 Software Requirements
-ï	HTML/CSS, JavaScript
+‚Ä¢	HTML/CSS, JavaScript
 # QuizMasters